 Pupil Illness Protocol Flow Diagram

-In light of the increase in COVID cases, and the announcements made yesterday, we have developed a useful protocol flow diagram to support parents, guardians and pupils.
+We have developed a useful protocol flow diagram to support parents, guardians and pupils.
 This is designed to enable you to determine the next steps should your son, daughter or ward become unwell or show symptoms that could be COVID-19.

 We have developed a series of Response Levels – Level Zero to Level Four.
 These Levels will ensure that we are prepared for changes to the national and local picture with regard to the measures we need to adopt.
 All Response Levels are subject to amendment in the light of guidance from PHE and the government.